reown-com/appkit/.changeset/six-scissors-remember.md

 '@reown/appkit-wallet': patch
 ---

-Fixes an issue where the submit/loading icons were overflowing when entering a wrong email address.
+Fixes an issue where email input validation errors broke the button styles.